 You’ll lean on skills you already have (systems thinking, debugging, SQL), then add agile ceremonies, stakeholder negotiation, and concise storytelling.
 Scrum knowledge keeps sprints realistic, while data-driven dashboards turn customer pain points into backlog items that leadership will fund.

 Technical product managers typically earn between $25 and $45 per hour.
 Entry comes through a Certified Scrum Product Owner badge, which signals you speak agile fluently.
-You can also shadow a seasoned product manager at your current company, or volunteer to run a minor feature from concept to release.

 Technical product management pros: